What Attracts Mosquitoes To Atlanta Properties?

 Why Do Mosquitoes Love Your Backyard?

-You might think the mosquitoes are worse in your backyard than your neighbors’, and you could be right.
+You might think the mosquitoes in Atlanta are worse in your backyard than your neighbors’, and you could be right.
 Take a look around your yard and look for mosquito hot spots.
 Mosquitoes love a humid environment, which is why they are so common in Atlanta.
 Do you have standing water in your yard?
 Overturned garbage can lids, toys, and other discarded items in your yard may be collecting rainwater and inadvertently creating a mosquito breeding ground.
 Mosquitoes only need an inch of water to lay their eggs in, so it is smart to inspect your home after rainstorms for potential mosquito breeding grounds.

 Mosquitoes are also drawn to dense foliage and yard debris.
 Be sure to keep your trees and hedges trimmed back away from your house and outdoor entertaining area.
 It is also important to remove lawn clippings after mowing and clean up all organic debris from your property.
 Check your lawn for low spots after a heavy rainstorm.
 If water has a chance to pool in your yard, you have just invited mosquitoes in to multiply.